gohugoio/hugo/content/en/hugo-pipes/js.md

   One of: `iife`, `cjs`, `esm`.
   Default is `iife`, a self-executing function, suitable for inclusion as a <script> tag.

+sourceMap
+: Whether to generate source maps.
+Enum, currently only `inline` (we will improve that).

 ### Import JS code from /assets